 “Training to be an effective missional leader in the West today is an enormous challenge requiring the kind of sustained reflection and personal formation that only a community like Ridley can provide.”
 Paul Weston

 In the Common Award he teaches Mission & Apologetics in Contemporary Culture, and contributes to Missional Theology.
 On the BTh course he teaches The Gospel and Western Culture, and contributes to The Study of Christian Mission.
-On the MA course he teaches Mission and Ecclesiology in Contemporary Context, and Reflective Practice - Mission and Evangelism
+On the MA course he teaches Advanced Study of a Christian Figure (Lesslie Newbigin) and Reflective Practice - Mission and Evangelism.